animegit/Kryptrade/README.md

 # Kryptrade

-Kryptrade is a Spring Boot application designed for [insert brief description of the application’s purpose and functionality].
-This guide will help you set up and configure the application.
+KryptTrade is a Spring Boot-based cryptocurrency trading application designed to simplify trading and portfolio management.
+It provides functionalities for trading cryptocurrencies, tracking portfolio performance, and ensuring secure access through integrated security features.

 ## Prerequisites